Art by @ichimakesart

 • Loves music and theatre and never misses a chance to attend a performance.
 She’s also a notorious critic and can be quite snobby about the work of others;

-• Prone to nosebleeds, especially after receiving visions through the Echo or pushing her magic too far.
-She always carries scraps of cloth on her person to clean up;
+• Prone to nosebleeds, especially after receiving visions through the Echo or pushing her magic too far;

 • Her health is fragile, and she suffers from recurring fevers, irregular periods, and a weakened immune system;